South Lake Washington Shoreline Restoration Project

 - Restore a 0.29 acre wetland

-- Place three Engineered Log Jams (ELJ) along the shoreline
+- Place three log groupings along the shoreline as habitat

 - Extend two stormwater outfalls into deeper waters

-DNR is currently working with US Fish and Wildlife Service to complete salmon monitoring along the project shoreline.
+DNR has worked with US Fish and Wildlife Service to complete salmon monitoring along the project shoreline.
 The monitoring is occurring before construction and once the shoreline is restored.
-The data will allow us to report pre and post-project fish counts at the project site and two control sites.
+The data will allow us to report pre- and post-project fish counts at the project site and two control sites in the lake.

 Final Lake Washington/Cedar/Sammamish Watershed (WRIA 8) Chinook Salmon Conservation Plan.
 2005.